- Religion and Philosophy»

 Return to the Emerald Isle

 Once he returned home, he became a priest.
-In his thirties, he returned to Ireland to convert the people there to Christianity.
+Then, in his thirties, he returned to Ireland to convert the people there to Christianity.

 Patrick told of a dream where a man named Victoricus gave him a letter headed ‘The Cry of the Irish.’
 Later, a local chieftain, Dichu gave Patrick barn where he started his first church in Saul.